 What is achievement?

-It is important to recognise and support children's and young people’s achievements.
-It can help to develop their confidence and motivation for learning.
-It can also help them to reflect on their learning and plan appropriate next steps.
+It is important to recognise and support the achievements of all children and young people.
+This can help to develop their confidence and motivation for learning.
+It can also help them to reflect on their own learning and plan appropriate next steps.

 Range of achievement